Do you have an ankle injury?

 - Functional rehabilitation is the best approach to complete recovery.

 - Ensure that you complete your rehabilitation to avoid persistent problems.
-Most people should not have to put up with ongoing ankle issues – as long as the do the right thing.
+Most people should not have to put up with ongoing ankle issues – as long as they do the right thing.

 At the Foot and Ankle Clinic our highly qualified team of Podiatrists are all members of the Australian Podiatry Association and offer a combined 50 years’ experience.
 They are trained to diagnose and effectively treat ankle injuries and sprains via a range of treatments.